Upcoming events in 2026

 Arena and ranch facilities' rentals are available!

-Take a virtual tour of our arenas, pens and work spaces for sheep & ducks, sheds, ratting and lost item searches.
+Take a virtual tour of our arenas, pens and work spaces for sheep & ducks, disc dog events, scenting and search events.

 Our hobby ranch can be rented for your event.
-The type of event, work & preparation required and renting entity work support will determine the rental fee.
+The type of event, work & preparation required and renting entity work support will determine the rental fee ($100.-$300./day).

-We can support herding clinics and trials (AHBA, ASCA, USBCHA (limited field size, outrun max is 300yds and requires fetch through gates)), Nosework and other search events.
+We can support herding clinics and trials (AHBA, ASCA, USBCHA (limited field size, outrun max is 300yds and requires fetch through gates)), disc dogs, scenting and search events.

 ***Liability waivers are required from participants.